-When you clean the blades themselves, be sure to handle them with the utmost care.
+When youclean the blades themselves, be sure to handle them with the utmost care.
 Gently wipe the rubber squeegee with a damp paper towel to remove any loose dirt or oil.
-From time to time, you should also give them a good wash and dry with a glass cleaner and a towel.
+From time to time, you should also give them a good wash and dry using a glass cleaner and a towel.

 Regularly inspect for damage—especially after the winter months.

-- Rounding on the wiping edge, which can prevent the wiper blade from making strong contact with the windshield and reduces wipe quality.
+Rounding on the wiping edge can prevent the wiper blade from making strong contact with the windshield and reduces wipe quality.

-- Secure installment.
-Tug to ensure wiper blade has been securely installed on the wiper arm.
-You should also check that squeegee is secure in the wiper frame.
+Secure installment.
+Give your wipers a tug to ensure they have been securely installed on the wiper arm.
+You should also check that the squeegee is secure in the wiper frame.

 Replace them before they bite the dust.

 At V&F we know that efficient wiper blades are as important to a vehicle’s safe operation as clean oil and good tires.
+Replacing torn windshield wipers is key to maintaining visibility and staying safe on the road.
 From regular maintenance to unexpected repairs, we’re proud to be the best local auto repair shop in Agawam, MA.
-Call us at (413) 314-2280 or schedule an appointment online.
+Call us at (413) 314-2280 orschedule an appointment online.